Today's Verse: Matthew 3:1-2

 Thoughts on Today's Verse...

-These words sound strange in a world that is afraid to tell the truth about sin, wickedness, and evil.
-Yet every lost person desperately needs to repent — to change his or her heart and life, seek after God, and live for Jesus as Lord.
+John's words sound strange in a world afraid to tell the truth about sin, wickedness, and evil.
+Yet all lost people - people who do not know Jesus and those who claim to follow him but don't obey him - we all desperately need to repent.
+That means changing our hearts and lives, seeking after God, and turning our behaviors around to live for Jesus as Lord.
+We choose to follow and obey him, not our wants.
 Yes, salvation is given to us by God's incredible grace.
 On the other hand, grace that leaves us unchanged is not true grace.
-Grace not only forgives us through Jesus' sacrificial death on the Cross, but it also liberates us from the empty and destructive life without God and his guidance.
+Grace not only forgives us through Jesus' sacrificial death on the Cross and our faith in him but also liberates us from the empty and destructive life without God, his guidance, and our purpose.

 My Prayer...

 Forgive me, dear Heavenly Father, for my sin.
-I want to turn my heart to you and live my life according to your will and for your glory.
-In Jesus' name I pray.
+I turn my heart back to you and commit to live my life according to your will and for your glory, not my own and certainly not the ways of this fallen, broken, and lost world.
+In Jesus' name, I pray.
 Amen.

 Illustration